 What equipment makes up a CCTV?

-Any CCTV system has certain basic components that, when interconnected, make its operation possible.
+A CCTV system has certain basic components that, when interconnected, make its operation possible.

 The main components of a CCTV are: